 FitzGerald v.
 Ford Marrin Esposito Witmeyer & Gleser, L.L.P.

 Sexual harassment action on behalf of female attorney at a law firm.
-A jury verdict in plaintiff's favor was upheld by the Second Circuit Court.
+We prevailed at trial and on appeal.

 Gambale v.
 Deutsche Bank AG